-The second technology group is comprised of ATTM and HaloTM turbochargers designed for low-pressure brackish and high-pressure seawater reverse osmosis systems.
+The second technology group is comprised of ATTM turbochargers designed for low-pressure brackish and high-pressure seawater reverse osmosis systems.
 Our turbochargers provide premium efficiency with state-of-the-art engineering and configuration.
 Designed for reliability and optimum efficiency, our turbochargers offer substantial savings, and the custom-designed hydraulics and 3-D geometry allow for optimum performance.
-Also, the patent-protected technology for volute inserts allows field flexibility as compared to competing centrifugal technologies.
+Also, the patent-protected technology for volute inserts allows field flexibility.